Pushp1992/movie-seat-booking-react/README.md

-# This repository is meant for Conversational Chat Bot
+# This repository is meant for Movie Seat Booking

 To Runs the app in the development mode.<br>
 Open [http://localhost:7000](http://localhost:7000) to view it in the browser.